ranja-sarkar/pca/README.md

-Linear algebra is essential for data analysis and machine learning. **Chapter 3** of my book ["A handook of mathematical models with python"](https://ranja-sarkar.github.io/) is about the linear-algebraic method, principal component analysis (PCA).
+Understanding methods of linear algebra is essential for data analysis and machine learning. **Chapter 3** of my book ["A handook of mathematical models with python"](https://ranja-sarkar.github.io/) is about the linear-algebraic method, principal component analysis (PCA).

 # PCA